The Earrings and Lifeposted December 5, 2023

 For many years I had been teaching people that when you cannot find something, instead of telling yourself, “I can’t find it; I don’t know where it is,” feverishly looking for it, bemoaning that you’ve lost it, berating yourself for losing it, that you tell yourself instead something like, “I know exactly where it is, yes I do!”
 Or just something like “it’ll show up!”
-And, you stop looking for it.
+And, then you stop looking for it.
 It will just show up within about ten minutes if it’s anywhere in your environment.
 People are flabbergasted at how well this works.
 They just find the object when they pick up something else, or just go to the object without thinking about it.
 One of my clients told me she uses “God knows.
 God shows,” and that works for her.

-On one of the shelves is The Book of Runes, a wonderful divination book by Ralph Blum with just great philosophical advice, by the way, and there were three bags of Rune stones on the shelf by it.
-I have tended to use only one of the bags, but happen to have three.
+On one of the shelves is The Book of Runes, a wonderful divination book by Ralph Blum with just great philosophical advice, by the way, and there were three bags of Runestones on the shelf by it.
+I had tended to use only one of the bags but happen to have three.
 As I dusted, one of the other bags fell off the shelf onto the floor.
-Out fell two Rune stones, and the earring.
+Out fell two Runestones and the earring.
 Ten years missing.
 Ten minutes back.
-My having declared with full faith, enthusiasm and gratefulness that I knew where it was, it took the usual ten minutes to show up.
+My having declared with full faith, enthusiasm, and gratefulness that I knew where it was, it took the usual ten minutes to show up.

 I was amazed when I found the earring.
 Even though I had proclaimed to the Universe, to the Divine, that I absolutely knew where it was, still I was amazed when it showed up.
 I am constantly amazed.
 And I’m amazed that I’m amazed.
 You’d think with constancy, one would just consider the extraordinary ordinary.
-I believe that my continuously being awed keeps awesomeness gracing my life.”
+I believe that my continuously being awed keeps awesomeness gracing my life.

 This story is copyrighted.
-If you choose to share it with others, please feel free to do so, including this sentence which specifies that it is from Susan Grey’s not yet published book, and refers to this website, www.distancehealer.net
+If you choose to share it with others, please feel free to do so, including this sentence which specifies that it is from Susan Grey’s not yet published blog, and refers to this website, www.distancehealer.net

 Many Thanks and Blessings, Susan Grey